facebook/react-native-website/website/versioned_docs/version-0.76/profiling.md

 Since `Object.observe` was deprecated in recent browsers, you may have to open the file from the Google Chrome Tracing tool.
 You can do so by:

-- Opening tab in chrome chrome://tracing
+- Opening tab in `chrome://tracing`
 - Selecting load
 - Selecting the html file generated from the previous command.